opendaylight/integration-distribution/docs/add-project-distribution.rst

 Self-Managed Projects
 ---------------------

-Self-Managed projects must only be in the distribution if they want to be packaged in distrbution and released at the same time as the Managed projects do.
+Self-Managed projects must only be in the distribution if they want to be packaged in distribution and released at the same time as the Managed projects do.

 Follow the next steps to add your karaf features to the OpenDaylight distribution: